-I recently asked a group of 14 people to identify someone (privately) in the room, and rate them on a four-point scale as to their ‘judgement of the other person’s intelligence’ – the criteria were:
+I recently asked a group of fourteen people to identify someone (privately) in the room, and rate them on the four point scale as to their ‘judgement of other person’s intelligence’.
+The criteria were:

 I then asked them to rate themselves on the same scale.
 The group were asked to raise their right hand if they rated the other person at a three or four, and to raise their left arm is they rated themselves three or four.
 27 of the 28 hands were raised giving a percentage of 96%.
 This is called the ‘above average’ effect.
 It is a cognitive bias whereby a person overestimates their own qualities and abilities, in relation to the same qualities and abilities of other persons.

 Discussion followed about the frame of reference (i.e. average of what group?
 This one?
 This organisation?
 This City?
 Globally?).
 We also considered what is the definition of intelligence they had in mind when they were deciding on the rating.
 It seemed to be restricted to intelligence as measured by an IQ test – i.e. academic, scholastic intelligence centred around what IQ tests tend to focus on – verbal-linguistic and logical-mathematical qualities.
 Emotional intelligence (interpersonal, intrapersonal) and other qualities highlighted by Garner’s Theory of Multiple Intelligences, such as musical-rhythmic, visual-spatial, bodily-kinesthetic and naturalistic didn’t seem to feature.

 The group were asked whether self-report would be a good method of assessing IQ for entry to education, jobs, etc. This methodology was immediately considered as being unacceptable i.e. self perception would be absurd for determining intelligence if we were thinking of IQ measures, Research highlights self-report correlating only weakly (0.20) with popular IQ tests.